 Who We Are

-McKinley Park Underage Drinking & Other Substances Prevention Coalition (McK-UDOS) is a five-year Drug-Free Community program directed by the White House Office of National Drug Control Policy (ONDCP), in partnership with the Substance Abuse and Mental Health Services Administration (SAMHSA).
-We are funded by the Drug Free Communities Support Program (5-year grant from 2015) and STOP Act (3-year grant from 2017).
+McKinley Park Underage Drinking & Other Substances Prevention Coalition (McK-UDOS) was founded as a coalition in 2014 under Midwest Asian Health Association (MAHA).
+McK-UDOS recevies funding from the five-year Drug-Free Community (DFC) Support Grant Program directed by the White House Office of National Drug Control Policy (ONDCP), in partnership with the Substance Abuse and Mental Health Services Administration (SAMHSA) and later transitioned to the Centers for Disease Control and Prevention (CDC) in 2020.
+We are funded by the DFC grant from 2015-2020 and from 2020- 2025 and the STOP Act from 2017-2021.

 Our mission is to prevent underage drinking and marijuana use among youth in the McKinley Park neighborhood of Chicago through building partnerships, assessing the community’s needs and resources, developing strategic plans, and implementing and evaluating the coalition’s activities for awareness, advocacy, education, and sustainability.